MicrosoftDocs/power-automate-docs/articles/run-scheduled-tasks.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-The steps to configure an action in the **Edit with Copilot** designer are identical to the classic designer.
+The steps to configure an action in the cloud flows designer with Copilot are identical to the classic cloud flows designer.
 However, if you have access to Copilot, you can simply ask Copilot to create a scheduled flow.
-For example, you can ask by typing the following prompt: **Create a flow that runs Monday every two weeks starting 09/25/2023 which sends an email to contoso@gmail.com that their MPR doc is due**.
+For example, you can ask by typing the following prompt:

+**Create a flow that runs Monday every two weeks starting 09/25/2023 which sends an email to contoso@gmail.com that their MPR doc is due**

 :::image type="content" source="./media/run-scheduled-tasks/copilot-scheduled-prompt.png" alt-text="Screenshot of a prompt to create a scheduled flow.":::